This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-Your caregiver will make small incisions on the inside of your nose.
+You will be given general anesthesia to keep you asleep and free from pain during surgery.
+Your surgeon will make small incisions on the inside of your nose.
 You may also have incisions through your septum or on other parts of your nose.
-Your caregiver will remove some of your nose cartilage and bone to make the septum straight.
-If you have a bump on your nose, he may file or shave this down.
-Your caregiver may use your tissues or a graft to rebuild your nose.
-He may need to break your nose bones to reshape your nose.
+Your surgeon will remove some of your nose cartilage and bone to make the septum straight.
+If you have a bump on your nose, he or she may file or shave this down.
+Your surgeon may use your tissues or a graft to rebuild your nose.
+He or she may need to break your nose bones to reshape your nose.
 The incisions will be closed with stitches.
-You may have a temporary splint placed inside your nose.
-You may also have a splint or cast put on the outside of your nose.
+You may have a temporary splint or gauze packing placed inside your nose.
+You may also have a splint put on the outside of your nose.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 The head of your bed will be elevated to help decrease swelling.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be able to go home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may be able to go home.
 If you are staying in the hospital, you will be taken to your hospital room.

 - You get a cold or the flu.